Entrance to the ELC in August '25. Entrance to the ELC in August '25.

 Phase 1 of the Stronger Together Capital Campaign prioritizes our youngest community members.
-The $10 million, 20,500-square-foot Early Learning Center (ELC) is expected to open by early fall, 2025.
+The $10 million, 20,500-square-foot Early Learning Center (ELC).
+It opened in fall 2025!

-The licensed childcare center will include three infant rooms, four toddler rooms, five pre-K rooms, one school-age room, a cafeteria/activities room, a gross motor skills room, a mentor/break/workspace room, a room for nursing mothers and meeting space, and a secure lobby.
+The licensed childcare center includes three infant rooms, four toddler rooms, five pre-K rooms, one school-age room, a cafeteria/activities room, a gross motor skills room, a mentor/break/workspace room, a room for nursing mothers and meeting space, and a secure lobby.

-The ELC will serve children with sensory needs by providing space, specialized equipment, and developmentally appropriate teaching, socialization, and individualized discovery approaches.
-For children of all ages and abilities, the existing focus on innovative and values-driven teaching will carry over to the ELC, where the new space will better support these efforts and community partnership growth.
+The ELC serves children with sensory needs by providing space, specialized equipment, and developmentally appropriate teaching, socialization, and individualized discovery approaches.
+For children of all ages and abilities, the existing focus on innovative and values-driven teaching has caried over to the ELC, where the new space better supports these efforts and community partnership growth.

-The new ELC will be able to serve as many as 320 children.
+The new ELC can serve as many as 320 children.

 Evidence indicates the region is in dire need of more childcare options.